intelie/gitbook-drilling/collector/protocols/modbus.md

 Some UNIX system is required permission to access serial connection with devices.
 This can be done by adding the user to the `dialout` group using a `sudo usermod -a -G dialout $USER` command.

-### ModBus options types
+### Modbus options types

-The connection string options are used to setup some extra configuration in ModBus protocol.
+The connection string options are used to setup some extra configuration in Modbus protocol.
 See tables below:

 #### General option table (used both Serial and TCP transports)